binux/pyspider/docs/apis/Response.md

 ### Response.url

-final URL
+final URL.

 ### Response.text

-Content of the response, in unicode.
+Content of response, in unicode.

-if `Response.encoding` is None and `chardet` module is available, encoding will be guessed.
+if `Response.encoding` is None and `chardet` module is available, encoding of content will be guessed.

+### Response.content

+Content of response, in bytes.

 ### Response.doc

-A [PyQuery](https://pythonhosted.org/pyquery/) object of the request's content. `make_links_absolute` is called by default.
+A [PyQuery](https://pythonhosted.org/pyquery/) object of the request's content.
+Links have made as absolute by default.

+Refer to the documentation of PyQuery: [https://pythonhosted.org/pyquery/](https://pythonhosted.org/pyquery/)

+It's important that I will repeat, refer to the documentation of PyQuery: [https://pythonhosted.org/pyquery/](https://pythonhosted.org/pyquery/)

 ### Response.json

-The json-encoded content of the response, if any.
+The JSON-encoded content of the response, if any.

 ### Response.status_code

 ### Response.orig_url

+If there is any redirection during the request, here is the url you just submit via `self.crawl`.

 ### Response.headers

+A case insensitive dict holds the headers of response.

 ### Response.cookies

 ### Response.error

-Fetch error
+Messages when fetch error

 ### Response.time

-Fetch time
+Time used during fetching.

 ### Response.ok